Pikach-lad/ping-pon/README.md

 Two players can play on one computer at the same time.
 Controls are on the keyboard:

-Player 1 (left paddle):
+Player 1 (left racket):

-W — move the paddle up;
+W — move the racket up;

-S — move the paddle down.
+S — move the racket down.

-Player 2 (right paddle):
+Player 2 (right racket):

-Up arrow — move the paddle up;
+Up arrow — move the racket up;

-Down arrow — move the paddle down.
+Down arrow — move the racket down.